genaim/TP2_2425/practicas/P1/enunciado_en.md

 ## Traffic Simulator Overview

 Computers allow us to model the world.
-Simulations can run these models and help us to understand them better;, if we are lucky, apply this understanding to the real world.
+Simulations can run these models and help us to understand them better, if we are lucky, apply this understanding to the real world.
 The assignments of TP2 will ask you to build and refine a traffic simulator, which will model vehicles, roads, and junctions, and manages contamination.
 You will be able to test